genomic-medicine-sweden/nallo/docs/usage.md

 ```

 > [!NOTE]
-> The default cpu and memory configurations used in skierfe are written keeping the test profile (and dataset, which is tiny) in mind.
+> The default cpu and memory configurations used in nallo are written keeping the test profile (and dataset, which is tiny) in mind.
 You should override these values in configs to get it to work on larger datasets.
 Check the section `custom-configuration` below to know more about how to configure resources for your platform.

 ### Updating the pipeline

 The above command downloads the pipeline from GitHub, caches it, and tests it on the test dataset.
 When you run the command again, it will fetch the pipeline from cache even if a more recent version of the pipeline is available.
 To make sure that you're running the latest version of the pipeline, update the cached version of the pipeline by including `-latest` in the command.

-## Run genomic-medicine-sweden/skierfe with your data
+## Run genomic-medicine-sweden/nallo with your data

 Running the pipeline involves three steps: